 → See Also: Does FICO Belong in Healthcare?

 What About Patient Financing for Non-Elective Procedures?

 Non-elective procedures are medically necessary and/or essential to the patient.
-The market for such procedures is fraught with challenges, and churn of business models and lending structures.
-In spite of the challenges, non-elective procedures garners attention because it is the largest slice of the $3.5 trillion healthcare economy.
+The market for such procedures is fraught with challenges and churn of business models and lending structures.
+Despite the challenges, non-elective procedures garner attention because it is the largest slice of the $3.5 trillion healthcare economy.

 What Are the Models for Non-Elective Patient Financing?

 - Self-funding occurs when the provider carries the amount due as a receivable.
 Then, the provider tries to collect directly from the patient.

 - The recourse lending model occurs when the provider works with a lender.
 First, the provider must pass the lender’s underwriting criteria.
 As patients elect to join the program, their receivable is then funded to the provider by the lender.
 The funding is given to the provider in exchange for a one-time discount fee and ongoing service fees.
 The lender recovers losses from the provider if the patient doesn’t pay.